sandstreamdev/std/is/nonNullable.md

 # nonNullable

-Checks and asserts the given value is not a null or undefined.
+Checks and asserts the given value is not null or undefined.

 ## Type signature